WW2: The Italian invasion

-The Italians were nevertheless viewed as the losers of the war, with the people calling them 'Macaroni boys'.
+The Italians were nevertheless viewed as the losers of the war, with the Greek people calling them 'Macaroni boys'.

-They tried to annex the Ionian Islands (western Greece) to Italy,
+At some point they tried to annex the Ionian Islands (western Greece) to Italy,

 they banned the teaching of the Greek history and language and confiscated local products which they sent to their country.

 Until Athens was liberated from the Germans on October 12th 1944, the Nazi flag would be seen by everyone on the city's most iconic monument, the Acropolis.